Cervical cancer

 HPV vaccination

-Routine HPV vaccination of children aged 9-12 in the US has already been shown to significantly reduce the rate of pre-cancerous changes in the cervix.
+Routine HPV vaccination of children has already been shown to significantly reduce the rate of pre-cancerous changes in the cervix.
 As these populations reach early adulthood, cervical cancer rates are expected to continue to fall.

 Treatment